rspamd/rspamd/doc/markdown/migration.md

 end
 ~~~

-* `get_from` and `get_recipients` now accepts optional numeric argument that
-specifies where to get a sender and recipients for a message.
-By default this
-argument is `0` which means that data is initially checked in SMTP envelope
-(meaning `MAIL FROM` and `RCPT TO` SMTP commands) and if envelope data is
-unaccessible then it is grabbed from MIME headers.
-Value `1` means that data
-is checked on envelope only, whilst `2` switches mode to MIME headers.
-Here is
-an example from `forged_recipients` module:
+* `get_from` and `get_recipients` now accept optional numeric arguments that specifies where to get sender and recipients for a message.
+By default, this argument is `0` which means that data is initially checked in the SMTP envelope (meaning `MAIL FROM` and `RCPT TO` SMTP commands) and if the envelope data is inaccessible then it is grabbed from MIME headers.
+Value `1` means that data is checked on envelope only, while `2` switches mode to MIME headers.
+Here is an example from the `forged_recipients` module:

 ~~~lua
 -- Check sender